Nutrition labels provide information about what is in a food package. They can help you pick foods that meet your dietary needs.

-- Vitamins (like vitamin C) and minerals (like iron)
+• Vitamins (like vitamin C)

 Serving Size

-The serving size is important.
-It tells you how much of the food is typically eaten as a single meal or snack.
-All of the rest of the information on the label refers to that serving size.
-For example, let’s say a snack bag of pretzels contains 2 servings and each serving has 100 calories.
+For example, say a snack bag of pretzels has 2 servings and each serving has 100 calories.
 But you usually eat the whole bag.
-You will be eating 200 calories of pretzels (2 servings X 100 calories).
-So, if you usually eat a double serving, you need to double the numbers of calories and nutrients that are listed on the label.
+You would be eating 200 calories of pretzels (2 servings x 100 calories).
+That means you would also be eating double the numbers of nutrients that are listed on the rest of the label.

 Calories